chefconf-crc/crc-training/labs/cookbooks/marathon.md

 It can be utilized to run other Mesos frameworks such as Chronos or Storm to ensure they survive machine failures.
 Marathon can also be used to deploy more marathon instances!

 ## Further Reading
+More information on Marathon can be found here:

 * https://mesos.apache.org
 * https://docs.mesosphere.com